America's Biography

 Community Building

 My number one goal is to share my love for this dance and support the development of the tango community of San Diego.
-In addition to DJing the Tango Addicts' Milonga, I teach a weekly free introductory class at Milonga Sin-Nombre.
+In addition to DJing at Tango Addicts' and Sin Nombre milongas, I also promote occasional Moonlight Guerilla milongas.
+Trying to attract new dancers I have taught a weekly free introductory class every Friday before Milonga Sin-Nombre since 2007.
 My focus in teaching is to maintain a fine balance between fun steps and developing the fundamental technique necessary to navigate on a social dance floor.
 I believe that both of these aspects of dance are crucial to creating new "Tango Addicts."
 To promote unity and exchange of ideas within the tango community, I maintain TangoSanDiego.com as a resource for local dancers, visitors, and people just starting out to be able to locate teachers and places to dance tango.
 I also moderate a discussion group for announcements and issues about San Diego Tango.